Haphestia/SDVModding/MinecartPatcher/README.md

  * What does it do?
- It replaces the minecart destination menu with a nearly identical clone, which operates based on simple JSON data.
+ It replaces the minecart destination menu with a nearly identical clone, which operates based on simple content data.
 You can use content patcher to add new minecarts, or edit the vanilla minecarts.

  * How does it work?